aqsyonas/cloki-go/README.md

 ----

 #### License & Copyright
-This project is released under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is released under the MIT License

+Copyright (c) 2020 QXIP B.V.

 #### Made by Humans
 This Open-Source project is made possible by actual Humans without corporate sponsors, angels or patreons.<br>